File Operations

 Delete Operations

-Press D
+Press d

-to delete the selected item:
+to delete the selected item or items.

 - Press

-to start delete operation - Confirm with
+- Confirm with

 y